GLOBAL MARKETS-Asian shares mixed, U.S. dollar near 2-1/2 year lows

 But share traders were less enthused.

-MSCI's broadest index of Asia-Pacific shares outside of Japan .MIAPJ0000PUS were barely changed following two straight days of gains.
+E-Mini futures for S&P500 ESc1 were a shade weaker as were Dow futures 1YMc1.
+Futures for Eurostoxx 50 STXEc1 were down 0.1%, those for Germany's Dax FDXc1 eased 0.2% and London's FTSE futures FFIc2 fell 0.4%.

-Japan's Nikkei was 0.2% weaker while South Korea's KOSPI .KS11 was flat and Australia's benchmark index .AXJO was slightly higher.
-Chinese shares opened a tad lower, with the blue-chip CSI300 index .CSI300 off 0.03%.
+In Asia, Japan's Nikkei .N225 was unchanged while South Korea's KOSPI .KS11 and Australia's benchmark index .AXJO were about 0.4% higher each.
+Chinese shares opened a tad lower, with the blue-chip CSI300 index .CSI300 off 0.2%.
+New Zealand shares .NZ50 were weaker too.

+That left MSCI's broadest index of Asia-Pacific shares outside of Japan .MIAPJ0000PUS up 0.4% following two straight days of gains.

 “Markets are quite likely to muddle through from here,” said Michael Frazis, portfolio manager at Frazis Capital Partners in Sydney.